Library Services during Fall 2020

 Requesting Physical Materials

 Current Brown faculty/instructors and students may request up to ten (10) items per week from our collections, including physical books.
-Materials available at the Rockefeller Library, the Library Annex, the Sciences Library, and Orwig Music Library should be requested directly through Josiah, the Library’s online catalog.
+Materials held at the Rockefeller Library, the Library Annex, the Sciences Library, and Orwig Music Library should be requested directly through Josiah, the Library’s online catalog and picked up in the Rockefeller Library lobby.
 Library staff will retrieve the items and email the requestor with instructions for pickup when the items are ready.
 Pickup for ALL items will take place in front of the Rockefeller Library.

 Requesting Special Collections